 In the show, Martha stalks Gadd for six months hanging around his house, work and bombarding him with emails, tweets and voicemails.
 Martha has criminal convictions for stalking and harassment and pleads guilty to harassing Gadd at the end of the show.

-Netflix’s trouble lies in the text at the start of each episode that unambiguously states, “this is a true story”.
+The start of each episode of Baby Reindeer starts with the phrase “This is a true story”.
 Netflix has declined to confirm if Harvey is the inspiration for Martha and has said it will rigorously defend the claims and Gadd’s right to tell his story.
+In giving evidence before a Culture, Media and Sport Committee, executive Benjamin King emphasised that sufficient safeguarding had been considered when concealing the true identities of the characters.

 In the UK, Baby Cow and Pathe Productions are facing allegations of libel for the portrayal of university academic, Richard Taylor, in a film about the discovery of Richard III’s remains.